TOPIC: What Is The Best Triathlete Training Workout?

 View This Author's BodySpace Here.

 A triathlon consists of swimming, cycling, and running.
 In order to compete, one must be multi-talented in the field of athletics.
-Many people that are good at swimming or cycling or running think that they can be very successful at a triathlon.
-However, this is often not the case.
-The grueling combination of swimming, cycling, and running placed one event right after the other is what makes triathlons so difficult.
+Many people who are good at swimming or cycling or running think they can be successful at a triathlon.
+This is often not the case.
+The grueling combination of swimming, cycling and running placed one event right after the other is what makes triathlons so difficult.

 The International Triathlon Union (ITU) regulates the distances that are acceptable for official triathlons.
 Triathlons are split up into different categories based on distance and age.